iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/ANNs/Introduction to Artificial Neural Network.md

 ### **Intro**

 <mark style="background: #FFB86CA6;">This is an introduction for people who already know about Neural Networks</mark>.
-Artificial neural network is a is a specific models that looks cool and has a lot of parameters.
+Artificial neural network is a is a computational model that looks cool and has a lot of parameters.
 They were inspired by real neurons and they were never the same thing as the neurons in human brain.
-For mathematician, it's mostly safe to assume that it's a function mapping between $\mathbb R^n,\mathbb  R^m$.
+For mathematicians, it's mostly safe to assume that it's a function mapping between $\mathbb R^n,\mathbb  R^m$(Mostly safe, not always).
 More precisely, and this is mixed with my own personal opinion:

 #### **Opinion | What is Artificial Neural Network**
-> Artificial Neural is one of the representation of some numerical algorithm with automatically differentiable parameters.
+> Artificial Neural is one of the representations of differentiable numerical algorithms.

 There are many differentiable numerical algorithms and Artificial Neural Networks (ANNs) are a subset of them.